top of page

 Once delivered and on-site training completed you can pay the balance.

-If for some reason you don't want it after delivery we will refund your deposit less a $1500 cancellation fee.
+If for some reason you don't find it useful for your operations after delivery we will refund your deposit less a $1500 cancellation fee.

 DESIGNED AND ASSEMBLED IN THE USA